PS4 Controller Calibration: Fix Dead Zone and Stick Drift

 Yes, but not the way the question implies.
 The PS4 system software ships no calibration menu, so calibration on a DualShock 4 means one of three things: a pinhole reset on the controller body, dead-zone tuning in DS4Windows or Steam Input on a Windows PC, and a flat-table gyroscope re-zero for motion games.
 [1]

-The PS5 added an in-OS stick re-zero in system software 24.06 (June 2024).
-That update did not back-port to the PS4.
-The console reached end-of-major-update before any equivalent menu shipped, and it never will.[1]
+The PS5 added an in-OS stick re-zero in system software 24.06 (June 2024), but that update did not back-port to the PS4.
+The console reached end-of-major-update before any equivalent menu shipped, and it never will.
+[1]

 How do I measure stick drift before I calibrate?

-Open a browser-based gamepad tester, connect the DualShock 4 by USB or Bluetooth, press any face button to wake the W3C Gamepad API, then rest the controller flat with both thumbs off both sticks.[5]
-Read the X and Y values.
+Open a browser-based controller calibration tester, connect the DualShock 4 by USB or Bluetooth, press any face button to wake the W3C Gamepad API, then rest the controller flat with both thumbs off both sticks.
+[5] Read the X and Y values.
 Healthy controllers settle between 0.00 and 0.03 at rest.

 Above that, three bands tell you which fix to try: